Henokaa/Henokaa/README.md

 To get to know me - https://henoka.netlify.app/

-## I am a pursuing Data Scienctist, SWE, MLOps.
+## I am a pursuing Data Scienctist, Software Engineer, MLOps.
 Hello, I’m Henok Fisseha residing in this beautiful world.
 I am a data scientist and software engineer.
 With a passion for artificial intelligence, full-stack development and MLOps.

 As a hobby, I love to teach.
 It's a challenging task that forces me to peel back all the knowledge I've gained and put it into practice.